-Important Update: At this time, our resort hotels are open to overnight guests only.
-French Lick Casino and our three golf courses are open to the public.
-Dining venues in hotels are open to hotel guests only, while Hagen's Club House Restaurant is open to the public Friday and Saturday nights by reservation.
+Important Update: At this time, our three hotels are open to overnight guests only.
+French Lick Casino and our golf courses are open to the public.
+Dining venues in hotels are open to resort guests only.
 By state mandate, masks are required at all indoor resort venues.
 Your health and safety is our #1 priority, and you can click here to learn more about our enhanced safety protocols and other resort amenities.
 We are always here to answer your questions — feel free to give us a call at (888) 936-9360.

 Transportation & Directions